By Diana Lauritson, LMA International Board Member

 "There are so many opportunities to get involved that even longtime members might not be aware of,

-change because the benefits are worth it."
+and I want that to change because the benefits are worth it."

 I am going to share ways to get involved or level up your involvement with LMA, but first let me circle back to DEI.
 One of the reasons I held back from being a more active member of LMA was the perception that it didn’t have much to offer diverse members.
 I am very passionate about DEI and I will continue to be a broken record about what we can do to make LMA a more inviting and welcoming environment for diverse members.